 1. What are the responsibilities of the position?

 A legitimate employer will have a job description.
-That description should outline your duties and responsibilities, a contract, and some type of pay structure.
+That description should outline your duties and responsibilities, a contract, and even the pay structure.
 If the company hiring you fumbles over this most basic of requests, it's time to move on.

 2. Are there any fees for coming on board with this company?

-Not all companies that charge an application fee are trying to scam you, but most of them are.
+Not all companies that charge an application fee are trying to scam you, but some of them are.
 The simple fact is that hiring someone is a known cost of doing business.
-These costs are almost never passed on to the employee (unless you are required to have textbooks, special uniforms, or equipment that's easily available in department, home improvement, or other such stores near you).
-It just doesn't make sense to do this, and you should be very leery of a company that asks for money before hiring you.
+These costs are generally not passed on to the employee (unless you are required to purchase textbooks, background check, special uniforms, or equipment that's necessary for the position).
+Also, be sure you understand the difference between a job and a business opportunity.
+With business opportunities, you will indeed have to pay a startup fee for things like samples, order forms, supplies, your website, training, and other business-related expenses.

 3. Is training provided?

 Think about regular jobs you've held in the past.
 Were you trained for the position?
-Of course.
-Online and work at home jobs are no different.
-If your employer can't or won't provide training, move on.
+Of course, you were!
+Online and work-at-home jobs are no different.
+If your employer can't or won't provide training, then it's time to move on.

 4. Would I be guaranteed a certain amount of hours each week?